-Plungers are perhaps the handiest of basic household tools when dealing with drain clogs of all sorts.
-Since clogged drains are a common plumbing problem dealing with them can become expensive if you have to call a plumber to clear every stoppage.
-Fortunately, learning to clear the typical clog with a plunger is quite easy.
-Plungers are both inexpensive and easy to use and they are very effective for clearing drain clogs.
+Plungers are perhaps the best known and most common of basic household tools for dealing with drain clogs of all sorts.
+Since drain clogs are such a common plumbing problem, dealing with them can become expensive if you call a plumber to clear every stoppage.
+Fortunately, drain plungers are not only inexpensive and easy to use, but are extremely effective and clearing many drain clogs.

-There are various types of plungers; each designed to be used on different... types of drains.
+There are various types of plungers; each designed to be used on different types of drains.
 There is also a range in quality in plungers.
-When selecting a new plunger don’t just pick the first one you come to.
-Consider how and where it will be used and decide from there.
+When selecting a new plunger, make your choice based on how and where it will be used, and also on its quality.
 Selecting the right plunger can make using it correctly that much easier.
+And these are such inexpensive tools, that there's no reason you shouldn't have several on hand.

 01 of 04